 Whether you choose to make such treats for consuming at home, as a snack to go or for school lunch box, making healthy treats at home over packaged foods is a lifestyle change that benefits the entire family.

-HEALTHY OAT MUFFINS RECIPE
+HEALTHY OAT MUFFINS RECIPE FOR KIDS

 This recipe includes egg, but you can exclude the egg if you want an egg-free oat muffin and add a flax egg instead.